splunk/public-o11y-docs/apm/apm-spans-traces/download-traces.rst

 4. Select the trace you want to download.
 Or, if you know the trace ID, enter it in the trace search bar.

 5. Select :guilabel:`Trace Properties` then :guilabel:`Download Trace` to get a JSON file of the trace content.
 If the trace contains more than one trace segment, the button is a dropdown menu that provides a link to each segment.

+.. note:: About how to view Downloaded JSON in UI, or how to import Download UI, should be mentioned here!